X

 Now more than ever before, it is imperative that you have proper expectations, as well as a thorough understanding of the options available to you.

 Wondering, "How do I sell my house and buy a new one?"
 In a perfect world, you would buy a new home, move, then sell your existing home.
-Unless you are fortunate enough to have the financial capability to pay for two mortgages at once, you may need to pursue one or more of the four options below:
+Unless you are fortunate enough to have the financial capability to pay for two mortgages at once, you may need to pursue one or more of the options below.

-1. Bridge loans
+Bridge loans

 So what is a bridge loan and how does it work?
 Bridge loans are short-term loans intended to bridge the funding gaps for home buyers.
 You are effectively using your current home as collateral for the down payment toward your new home.